solving-for-value/sfv-book-resources/README.md

 All graphics in this book were created by Olina Glindevi - the Visual Agile Coach.
 We're sure you agree with us - they are amazing.
 With her permission, we have made them available in this repository but please ensure you give credit to Solving for Value and Olina, specifically, for any re-use.

 ## MURAL Resources

-### License Terms

-All resources shared here are available under a CC BY-NC-SA license.
-You can find out more about this license here: https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en.

 We have made our work available in the form of MURAL templates which you are able to use yourselves and edit for your own situations.
 To use them yourself, simply create a free Mural account and click 'New Mural from template'.